Point degree spectra of represented spaces: Introduction

 The study of $\sigma$-homeomorphic maps in topological dimension theory dates back to a classical work by \name{Hurewicz-Wallman} \cite{hurewicz} characterizing transfinite dimensionality. \name{Alexandrov} \cite{Alek51} asked whether there exists a weakly infinite dimensional compactum which is not $\sigma$-homeomorphic to the real line. \name{Roman Pol} \cite{pol2} solved this problem by constructing such a compactum.
 Roman Pol's compactum is known to satisfy a slightly stronger covering property, called property $C$ \cite{AdGr78,Anc85,Hav74}.

 Our notion of {\em degree spectrum} on Polish spaces serves as an invariant under second-level Borel isomorphism.
 Indeed, an invariant which we call {\em degree co-spectrum}, a collection of Turing ideals realized as lower Turing cones of points of a Polish space, plays a key role in solving the second-level Borel isomorphism problem.
-We show that there is an embedding of an uncountable partial ordering into the $\sigma$-embeddability (the second-level Borel embeddability) ordering of metrizable $C$-compacta.

-The key idea is measuring the quantity of all possible Scott ideals realized within the degree co-spectrum of a given space.
+By utilizing these computability-theoretic concepts, we will construct a continuum many pairwise incomparable $\sigma$-homeomorphism types of compact metrizable $C$-spaces, that is: \begin{itemize} \item[] There is a collection $(\repsp{X}_\alpha)_{\alpha<2^{\aleph_0}}$ of continuum many compact metrizable $C$-spaces such that, whenever $\alpha\not=\beta$, $\repsp{X}_\alpha$ cannot be written as a countable union of homeomorphic copies of subspaces of $\repsp{X}_\beta$. \end{itemize} As mentioned above, this also shows that there are continuum many second-level Borel isomorphism types of compact metric spaces.
+More generally, a {\em finite-level Borel embedding of $\repsp{X}$ into $\repsp{Y}$} is a finite-level Borel isomorphism between $\repsp{X}$ and a subset of $\repsp{Y}$ of finite Borel rank.
+Then, our result entails the following as a corollary: \begin{itemize} \item[] There is a collection $(\repsp{X}_\alpha)_{\alpha<2^{\aleph_0}}$ of continuum many compact metrizable $C$-spaces such that, whenever $\alpha\not=\beta$, $\repsp{X}_\alpha$ cannot be finite-level Borel embedded into $\repsp{X}_\beta$. \end{itemize} The key idea is measuring the quantity of all possible Scott ideals realized within the degree co-spectrum of a given space.
 Our spaces are completely described in the terminology of computability theory (based on \name{Miller}'s work on the continuous degrees \cite{miller2}).
-Nevertheless, the first of our examples turns out to be second-level Borel isomorphic to \name{Roman Pol}'s compactum.
+Nevertheless, the first of our examples turns out to be second-level Borel isomorphic to \name{Roman Pol}'s compactum (but of course, other continuum many examples cannot be second-level Borel isomorphic to \name{Pol}'s compactum).
 Hence, our solution can also be viewed as a refinement of \name{Roman Pol}'s solution to \name{Alexandrov}'s problem.